mmistakes/minimal-mistakes/_drafts/fs2.md

   ).parJoin(4)
 ```

 The method is available only on streams of type `Stream[F, Stream[F, O]]`.
-In fact, it's not part directly of the `Stream` API, but it's added by an implicit conversion as an _extension method_:
+It's not part directly of the `Stream` API, but an implicit conversion adds it as an _extension method_:

 ```scala
 // fs2 library code